Kyle Chapman (American activist): Arrests and convictions

 Chapman had several felony convictions prior to his emergence as a figure in the alt-right, including a 2001 grand theft charge in San Diego County and a 1993 robbery conviction in Texas.

 Chapman was arrested at the March 4 Trump rally on suspicion of felony assault with a deadly weapon, carrying a concealed dirk or dagger, assault with a taser, and assault with pepper spray.
 In August 2017, Chapman pleaded no contest to the charge of felony possession of a leaded cane or billy club, and was sentenced to five years of probation.
 He was also ordered to stay 100 yards away from the Civic Center Plaza and to pay $300 in restitution.

 Chapman was arrested again in April 2017 for allegedly fighting a person in Berkeley while filming a promotional video for a rally.

 In December 2017, Chapman was pulled over for operating a vehicle off-road and disorderly conduct.
 He pled guilty to the two misdemeanors and was sentenced to a year of probation and a $500 fine or community service.

 In July 2018, Chapman was charged with being a fugitive and was extradited to Texas for charges related to a bar fight that occurred in July 2017 in Austin, Texas, where he hit a man in the face with a wooden bar stool.
 A witness to the attack recognized Chapman on television when he was advertising a "Texans for American Freedom March" outside the Texas capitol.
 Chapman pled guilty to aggravated assault, and was sentenced to three years of deferred adjudication, a $10,000 fine, and anger management classes.

-On January 12, 2022, Chapman was arrested for assaulting a health care worker, which is a felony in Idaho.
+On January 12, 2022, Chapman was arrested for assaulting a health care worker in Boise, which is a felony in Idaho.
+The incident occurred while he was being treated for pneumonia at Saint Alphonsus Regional Medical Center in Boise.
+While she was changing Chapman's mask, he called her a derogatory name and forcefully grabbed her arm in front of another healthcare worker and two security officers.
+(Chapman's lawyer would later dispute the number of times the arm was grabbed).
+In court filings, his lawyer stated that Chapman was in "great medical distress" that had caused him to have a priest administer the last rites.
+Chapman stated he was having increased difficulty breathing and told police he felt he "was being harassed by medical staff members and was not receiving adequate care."
+In December 2022, Chapman pleaded guilty to the battery charges and was sentenced to 90 days in jail and ordered to pay $5,615 in restitution.